1j01/jspaint/README.md

 }
 </script>
 ```

+A [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob) represents the contents of a file in memory.

 A file handle is anything that can identify a file.
 You get to own this concept, and define how to identify files.